Chart Color Schemes

 Educational outcomes in Yarrawonga fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 13.9%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 9.9%, followed by graduate diplomas (2.1%) and postgraduate qualifications (1.9%).
-Vocational credentials are prevalent, with 38.8% of residents aged 15+ holding them, including advanced diplomas (10.3%) and certificates (28.5%).
-A total of 24.8% of the population is actively pursuing formal education, with 9.9% in primary, 7.3% in secondary, and 1.8% in tertiary education.
+Vocational credentials are prevalent, with 38.8% of residents aged 15+ holding such qualifications - advanced diplomas at 10.3% and certificates at 28.5%.
+A substantial 24.8% of the population is actively engaged in formal education, including 9.9% in primary, 7.3% in secondary, and 1.8% in tertiary education.

 Frequently Asked Questions - Education